How to Include Error Handling in VBA Code

 msg$ = _

-"Please send a screen print of this message to the developer." & _
+"Please take screen shot of this message." & _

-"If you're unable to, please make a note of these details:" & _
+"If not, make a note of these details:" & _

 "Calling Proc: NameOfYourProcedure" & _